nteract/papermill/CONTRIBUTING.md

 pip install -e .
 ```

+_Note: When you are finished you can use `source deactivate` to go back to your base environment._

 ### Running Tests Locally
 We need to install the development package before we can run the tests.
+If anything is confusing below,
+always resort to the relevant documentation.
 ```buildoutcfg
 pip install papermill[dev]
 py.test --pyargs papermill
 ```

-If the installation worked properly the tests will pass.
+Now there should be a working and editable installation of Papermill to start making your own contributions.
 ## So You're Ready to Pull Request
-The general workflow for this will be: Run Local Test
+The general workflow for this will be:
+1. Run local tests
+2. Pushed changes to your forked repository
+3. Open pull request to main repository

 ### Run Tests Locally
 ```buildoutcfg